 cluster image patches of a particular class around the prototypes of the same class, while separating image patches of different classes

-maxpool class prototypes so spatial size doesnât matter
+maxpool class prototypes so spatial location doesnât matter

 also get heatmap of where prototype was activated (only max really matters)